Wayfinding-Software-Software/nodejs-template/README.md

 # Using github codespaces

-I recommend using github codespaces with the native [Visual Studio Code](https://code.visualstudio.com/)
+I recommend using github codespaces with the native [Visual Studio Code](https://code.visualstudio.com/) app.

 The steps that I follow when getting started are:
 1. Go to the github repo and click the `< > Code` dropdown.